 BOARD APPLICATION: DIRECTIONS FOR COMPLETING THE NOMINATIONS APPLICATION

-All individuals interested in applying for Board service must complete the online application.
-Applications will be accepted starting on May 1, 2018.
-The deadline to submit a nominations application is June 30, 2018.
-It is important to answer all questions in the application and provide all requested information, as incomplete applications will not be considered.
+All individuals interested in applying for board service must complete the online application.
+Applications will be accepted starting on May 1, 2019.
+The deadline to submit a nominations application is June 30, 2019.
+Incomplete applications will not be considered.